 Historiographically speaking, Birth of the Republic summarizes an approach and argument Morgan had made previously in his even more important monograph, The Stamp Act Crisis: Prologue to Revolution.
 For nearly half a century at that point, the Progressive interpretation of Charles Beard and Carl Becker, among others, had dominated the interpretation of the Revolution, focusing on class conflict.
 But by the 1950s that interpretation no longer retained the excitement of its earlier days and early American historians, largely beginning with Morgan, began to reconsider the ideas behind the Revolution, which Progressives had written off as merely the elites’ rhetorical smokescreen meant to disguise more base economic and political motivations.

 Morgan is sometimes referred to as a neo-Whig historian.
 In his 1950s period, this seems a fair characterization.
 His interpretation of the Revolution is one that is defined by “the Americans’ search for principles.”
 During this search for principles, embodied in the arguments against Parliament, Americans chanced upon a “new discovery,” namely “human equality” (66).
 Most broadly, his story is one of the discovery and application (and, hence, the power) of the notion of equality.
-Yet, even in the early 1950s, Morgan was mindful of the shortcomings of this notion in practice, acknowledging that the Americans were ”not prepared to follow the principle of equality to its logical political conclusion even for adult white males” (94).
-He then devotes the seventh chapter to detailing how equality failed to reach women and slaves.
+Yet, Morgan was mindful of the shortcomings of this notion in practice, acknowledging that the Americans were ”not prepared to follow the principle of equality to its logical political conclusion even for adult white males” (94).

 Morgan’s focus on ideas came from his study of the literature surrounding the Stamp Act crisis.
 It had generally been the perceived wisdom that, during the imperial crisis, Americans had made a number of different arguments regarding taxation and Parliament (e.g., internal/external taxes, regulatory duties/tax revenue, etc…).
 Progressives argued that this showed that American rhetoric was largely opportunistic.
 But Morgan claimed that the Americans did not fundamentally change their argument in this period, an assertion which allowed him to begin to start taking the ideas behind the arguments seriously.
 (The story of the entire war is told over little more than seven pages).
 At times he over-generalized, as when he wrote: “During the years of controversy from 1763 to 1776 the colonists studied Locke and Harrington closely” (74).
 These kinds of lines put Morgan firmly in the Hartzian/consensus camp.
 Nevertheless, this work—for better or worse—created a historiographical space in which the republican synthesis of the 1960s and 1970s could emerge.